 We have our own ultrasound scanner on site.
 Appointments are made through referral from a GP.

 We have a dedicated endoscopy suite at our Hemsworth site, where we carry out gastroscopy, colonoscopy and flexible sigmoidoscopy services via a referral process.
-The procedures are carried out by consultants from local hospital trusts.
+These procedures are carried out by consultants from Mid-Yorkshire Hospitals NHS Trust, Doncaster and Bassetlaw Teaching Hospitals Foundation and Barnsley Hospitals NHS Foundation Trust.

 SECONDARY CARE CLINICS

 The practice offers outpatient consultant clinics at our Hemsworth site.
 These clinics are run by specialist consultants whom you would otherwise have to travel to a hospital to see.
-Outpatient services are provided by Gastroenterology and ophthalmology consultants from local NHS Hospital Trusts.
-Access to clinics is by referral only.
+Gastroenterology services are provided by Consultants from Mid-Yorkshire Hospitals NHS Trust, Barnsley Hospitals NHS Foundation Trust and Doncaster and Bassetlaw Hospitals NHS Foundation Trust.
+Appointments are via GP referral.

 Podiatry services are provided by staff from Mid Yorkshire Hospitals NHS Trust.
 This service is accessed through a referral process.